mmlacak/crochess/docs/source/libcc/paths.rst

 tag.

-There might be a few different interactions possible with encountered piece; the one chosen for this path segment is stored in :c:member:`CcPathLink.side_effect`.
+There might be a few different interactions possible with encountered piece; the one chosen for this path segment is stored in :c:member:`CcPathNode.side_effect`.

-Complete such a path tree is represented by :c:type:`CcPathLink` nodes linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt`, :c:member:`CcPathLink.next` and :c:member:`CcPathLink.sub` members; its :c:member:`CcPathLink.steps` contain a path segment.
+Complete such a path tree is represented by :c:type:`CcPathNode` nodes linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`, :c:member:`CcPathNode.next` and :c:member:`CcPathNode.sub` members; its :c:member:`CcPathNode.steps` contain a path segment.

-Path node side-effect (i.e. :c:member:`CcPathLink.side_effect`) is applied to last step in path segment (i.e. :c:member:`CcPathLink.steps`) of a parent node, when complete path is built from root node down to any leaf.
+Path node side-effect (i.e. :c:member:`CcPathNode.side_effect`) is applied to last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a parent node, when complete path is built from root node down to any leaf.

 .. note::